DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Form Labels:** For even greater simplicity and accessibility, you can wrap the `<input>` element inside its `<label>` tag.

 ---

+#### QUIZ

+### Course Step Number: 396

+### Date Researched: 2025-08-04

+### Key Learnings:

+- **Flexbox (`display: flex`):** A CSS layout model that provides a more efficient way to arrange, align, and distribute space among items in a container, even when their size is unknown or dynamic.
+Flexbox is essential for creating responsive and adaptive layouts without using floats or positioning.

+---